-Assumption 3.1.
-The thermoelastic behavior within all thermoelastic ranges of the elastoplastic material is identical.

-This means more precisely that during elastic events all measurable quantities like the stresses, the heat flux, and the heat supply depend only upon the elastic strains and the temperature and its gradient, but not upon the plastic variables \mathbf{E}p , \mathbf{M}p , and \mathbf{Z}p .
-The consequences of this assumption shall be investigated next.
+If we again apply the Assumption 3.1 of identical thermoelastic behavior in all thermoelastic ranges, we can conclude that during elastic events all measurable quantities like the stresses, the heat flux, and the heat supply depend only upon the elastic strains and the temperature and its gradient, but not upon the plastic variables \mathbf{E}p , \mathbf{M}p , and \mathbf{Z}p .
+The consequences of this assumption have already been investigated in the preceding chapter.
+Here we just summarize the results in analogy to Theorem 3.2.